Frequently Asked Questions:

 9. What if my PR card expires while I’m outside the country?

 If you are going to travel and your PR card will expire soon, please renew well

-in advance before you leave the country.
+in advance of leave the country.
 If you are outside of Canada when this

 happens, please contact a Visa office to obtain a Travel Document to enter back